WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 "Hello World!" // string literal
 ```

-The type of a string literal is array of constant chars.
+The type of a string literal is array of constant `char`s.

 ##### Escape Sequences